 Notes From Santa

 I hope you enjoyed today’s story.
-I will post another one next Monday.
+Stories are posted on the 1st and 3rd Saturday of each month, except December.
+Santa’s next story will be posted on Saturday July 1.
 If you have any comments or if there is something you would like me to tell you about, please feel free to leave me a comment.
-Until next week . . .
+Until the next time . . .